DougBeney/dougie.io/_posts/2020-02-05-pip-update-all-packages.md

 If you type `sudo` before `pip install`, you are doing things wrong.
 First, switch to a setup where `pip install` installs your packages into your home directory.
 Mine installs to `~/.local/lib/python3.7/site-packages`.

 If you were to update system packages using pip, that would cause big problems because some Python packages are installed by your system.
-A lot of change you make will be overwritten during an operating system update.
+Any changes pip makes will be overwritten during an operating system update.

 ### The Command